 Healthy Foods for the Urinary System

 In addition to beverages, it’s a good idea to be aware of the nutrients for a healthy bladder and kidneys.
-You can still eat foods that won’t aggravate your delicate bladder.
+You can still eat foods (recommended by dietitian in Ludhiana) that won’t aggravate your delicate bladder.
 The meals to avoid are already known to you.
 Here are some foods that could help in bladder cleansing.